normconf/goodies/README.md

 1 a randomized response of our curated list of blog posts, 2 same as 1 but shitposts,
 3 pizza-delimited values and maybe a link to that twitter conversation about delimiters

+# TO DO
+- remove pycache from repo